tnfsp/cardiac-echo/replit.md

 - **Dynamic step progression**: Navigation adapts based on clinical findings, ensuring thorough examination

 ### Auto-populated Summary
+- **Display-only Summary Section**: All examination findings auto-populated and displayed as read-only text
 - **LV Function**: Auto-filled from A4C contraction status and Simpson EF
 - **RV Function**: Auto-filled from RV contraction status and TAPSE measurement
 - **Valvular Assessment**: Aggregates all valve findings (MR, MS, AR, AS, TR) from PLAX, A4C, and A2C views